Bartending Laws Maryland

 - Re-Certification: To continue working as a bartender, you must complete an alcohol awareness training program every four years.

-Also, depending upon your jurisdiction, it may be important to note that Howard County, Montgomery County, Kent County, and Washington County require individuals employed as supervisors in alcohol serving establishments complete alcohol awareness training and be present during all hours that alcohol is being served.
+Also, depending upon your jurisdiction, it may be important to note that Howard County, Montgomery County, Kent County, and Washington County require individuals employed as supervisors in alcohol-serving establishments to complete alcohol awareness training and be present during all hours that alcohol is being served.

 Things to Remember On-the-Job